ashleyxu99/pacman_game/README.md

 # pacman_game

-We're implementing some important functionality for a fully playable mini Pac-Man game.
+Implemented some important functionality for a fully playable mini Pac-Man game.
 You could open it up in the Processing Python mode environment in the Processing lab.

 ## Pinky's AI